ucsb-cs156/w22/_info/syllabus.md

 assigned to a project team, and the project team will be assigned to a set of bug fixes and feature requests.
 This mirrors real world software development practice.

-To earn a "perfect score" (100%) for this 20% component of your grade, you need to earn 100 project points.
-If you only earn 80, then an 80% will be recorded for that 20% of your grade.
+To earn a "perfect score" (100%) for this component of your grade, you need to earn 100 project points.
+If you only earn 80, then an 80% will be recorded for that portion of your grade.

 Some assignments in the project category are worth more points, and some worth fewer.

-If you accumulate more than 100 project points, up to 10 project points may be used to raise your final average in the class up to 2.0 points.
+If you accumulate more than 100 project points, up to 10 project points may be used to raise your final average in the class.
 (The points will be recorded as extra credit).
-(Each point raises your final course average by 0.2% ).

 You may not earn more than 110 total project points--any points in excess of 110 will not count towards your grade (though you'll probably learn a lot from having under taken the work to earn them.)